tinaponting/protect-wordpress/README.md

 For us who are paranoid bloggers or use it as CMS, we want to sleep with peace! use these .htacces and adwises and you will be safe!

-About me: A blogger since 2002, been on blogspot as on wordpress, made all mistakes through the years, I learned not only a free firewall can protect med, so I made my own, follow the latest trends in hacking and som on to get it in order:)
+About me: A blogger since 2002, been on blogspot as on wordpress, made all mistakes through the years, I learned not only a free firewall can protect med, so I made my own, follow the latest trends in hacking and some blogs on to get it in order:)
-I gone throught everithing i could find in google, gibhub and forums for all .htacces security, som didn´t work, som works!
+I gone throught everything  i could find in google, gibhub and forums for all .htacces security, som didn´t work, som works!

 * If you want something on the maybee text; downloads add it with, noteplus + or what you use:)